KhushiML/Data_ScienceProjects/README.md

 - To predict the pattern or forecast the price of the coin in the upcoming days.
 - Used **SARIMAX** model for Time Series Analysis.

+# Project 24 : Disease Prediction Using SVM Classifier

+## Description:
+- To implement SVM Classifier that can efficiently predict the disease of a human based on the symptoms that he/she possesses.